skovy/skovy.dev/content/blog/separating-webpack-from-the-rails-asset-pipeline/index.md

 One disadvantage to this approach could be the development experience.
-Now the Rails server and the webpack process are ran separately and presumably the webpack process will output new files as you make changes.
-It's probably not desirable to fail the boot in an environment where you can compile assets on the fly.
-Rails has on option for [live compilation](https://guides.rubyonrails.org/asset_pipeline.html#live-compilation) and can be enabled by setting the proper configuraiton option.
+Now the Rails server and the webpack process are ran separately and presumably the webpack process will output new files as changes are made.
+It's probably not desirable to fail the boot in an environment where assets can be compiled on the fly.
+Rails has on option for [live compilation](https://guides.rubyonrails.org/asset_pipeline.html#live-compilation) and can be enabled by setting the proper configuration option.

 ```ruby
 # config/application.rb